Academic Achievement Program

 Learners in M1 and M2 years

-The Academic Achievement Program aims to help learners who have academic difficulty as defined below by low grade average, exams or quiz scores below required thresholds, or failures of USMLE Step 1.
+The Academic Achievement Program aims to help learners who have academic difficulty as defined below, including low grade averages, exam or quiz scores below required thresholds, or failures of USMLE Step 1.
 The program has a plan in place to provide support and resources to those learners.

 Learners in M3 and M4 years

 The Academic Achievement Program outlines a plan for providing feedback for all learners in the M3 and M4 years.
-Additionally, the program aims to help those learners who have academic difficulty as defined by exam or quiz scores below required thresholds or failure of USMLE Step 2CK.
+Additionally, the program aims to help learners who have academic difficulty, as defined by exam or quiz scores below required thresholds or by failure of USMLE Step 2CK.
 The program has a plan in place to provide support and resources to those learners.

 Definitions